pelotech/terraform-aws-oidc-github/README.md

 [official GitHub docs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 ## Multiple repo configuration
-This module allows you to have a map of repos(subjects) to policies in the AWS account.
+This module allows you to create roles for lists of repos(subjects) and policies in the AWS account.
 Curently it only supports policies in the same account as the role being created.
 This is helpful for non-mono repo style groups as well as for large organizations where teams have separate repo ownership for the same AWS account.